-As an intermedia sound artist, Mars' hybrid background includes multi-channel sound performance, research-driven sonic arts, electronic music production, and sound engineering, with a long history of interdisciplinary collaboration in choreography and theatre alongside a solo career.
+As an intermedia sound artist, Mars' practice includes solo stereo and multi-channel sound performance, research-driven sonic arts, electronic music production, and sound engineering, along with a long history of interdisciplinary collaboration in choreography and performance.

-Mars works locally as a solo performing artist; as the General Manager of Tamizdat Inc., a nonprofit dedicated to international artist mobility; as the founder of Outer Listening, an atelier-like collaborative event series in New York City dedicated to the combination of words and sounds, together with Andrea Atehortua, Ana Bozicevic, danilo machado and Saar Shemesh; and the host of Edge Case, Mars' open format DJ-centric radio show on Maker Park Radio NYC.
+In New York, Mars works locally as a sound artist and DJ; as the General Manager of Tamizdat Inc., a nonprofit dedicated to international artist mobility; as the founder of Outer Listening, an atelier-like collaborative event series in New York City dedicated to the combination of words and sounds co-created with Andrea Atehortua, Ana Bozicevic, danilo machado and Saar Shemesh; and the host of Edge Case, Mars' open format radio show on Maker Park Radio NYC.
 Mars is co-editor of Honey Vol. 2, a zine focused on friendship, together with Opashona Ghosh (UK) and Dylan Spencer-Davidson (DE).
-Mars is available as a sound engineer for live events and does tutoring for beginner DJs.

 Contact